 Many of our precious resources are threatened by ongoing state and national financial and regulatory cut backs.
 Join us to learn more on our events, concerns and advocacy about protecting our water and air.
+Our next meeting is

 Our team has narrowed its primary work this year to our study of Local Water Quality.
 We have two new members who are actively involved with that report.
 We welcome Laura Marie Davis, who recently earned her Masters in Environmental Management from Duke.
 Also Anna Leonard, who is completing her Masters in Public Health at UNC, has transferred here from the Arlington, VA League where she was the Membership Chair.
 Their energy and insights are amazing.

 - We have begun visits to our water processing facilities in our three counties with a first visit to South Durham Water Reclamation facility and Chatham water facility.